KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/targeting-customers/targeting-customers.md

-﻿
-# Targeting Customers Based On Viewing Patterns
+﻿# Targeting Customers Based On Viewing Patterns

 ## Introduction

 Patterns are everywhere in business but what is a pattern?
 They are usually defined as a repetitive series or sequence of specific events or actions and they occur everywhere in business.
 The ability to find, analyze and quantify individual or groups of patterns within a data set is now a key business requirement.
 It can help you gain a better understanding of your customers’ behavior and associated operational activities, seek out new opportunities to drive additional revenue streams and even help identify malicious activities that could lead to your business incurring significant costs.

 Autonomous Data Warehouse comes complete with native pattern matching capabilities.
 This brings the simplicity and efficiency of the most common data analysis language (SQL) to the process of identifying patterns within a data set.
 It offers significant gains in term of performance, maintainability and scalability compared to the legacy ways of solving pattern matching-like problems.

+Estimated time: 15 minutes

+### Objectives

+- Understand that many data sets have patterns

+- Learn how to write simple MATCH_RECOGNIZE queries

+- Learn how to use built-in pattern matching measures

+- Learn how to define frequency criteria for patterns

+- Learn how to define search criteria for patterns

 ### Overview Of Business Problem